Buyer Beware – Consumer infomation about buying hearing aids from Dr. Deborah Touchette, Audiologist in Chico and Paradise.

 Hearing Aids – Audiologist in Chico

-Buyer Beware – Consumer information about buying hearing aids from Dr. Deborah Touchette, Audiologist in Chico and Paradise
+Buyer Beware – Consumer information about buying hearing aids written by Dr. Deborah Touchette, Audiologist serving Chico, Paradise and Oroville.

 Choosing a hearing aid and hearing aid provider can be a difficult decision.
 In the State of CA there are two licensed professionals that can sell and fit hearing aids -1) A Hearing Aid Dispenser and 2) A Dispensing Audiologist.
 In Butte County most hearing aid offices do not have an Audiologist in the practice.
 In the Chico, Paradise, and Oroville area there are over a dozen hearing aid offices – only 3 of those offices have a licensed Audiologist on site.
 (My practice as an audiologist serving Chico and Paradise is one of these.)
 All the other offices are licensed hearing aid dispensers.

 As an Audiologist that also fits hearing aids I was required to have an Audiology license and a Hearing Aid Dispenser license until 2009.
 Obtaining the hearing aid dispensers license was relatively simple.
 The only educational requirement is a high school diploma.
 No vocational training or education is required.
 In fact, it is one of the only licenses issued by the state of CA that does not require some vocational training.
 Barbering and Cosmetology licenses require proof of training but hearing aid dispensing does not!
 I say this to help you understand the difference between an Audiologist and a dispenser – and that difference is education.